Buyer & Seller: 6 Things To Know About Negotiating Seller Credits

 1. Buyers and sellers; A credit is a useful way for the seller to market their home and useful for the buyer who may not have the cash needed for closing costs.

 As a seller, you know the lowest you’ll take for your home.
 You likely listed your home a bit higher than what you’re willing to take because you know buyers will offer you less.
 Hypothetically, let’s say you list your home for $315,000 and you know the least you’ll take is $300,000.
-As a seller you could market the home with a $5,000 seller credit towards closing costs or points to buy down their interest rate, and it still leaves room for negotiating.
+As a seller you could market the home with a $5,000 seller credit towards closing costs, discount points, or a buydown to lower their interest rate, and it still leaves room for negotiating.
 There is no difference whether you sell the home for $300,000 with no credit or for $305,000 and give a $5,000 concession.
 You are still netting your $300,000.

-As a buyer for the same scenario above, you can contract on the home with a seller credit of any dollar amount – Click here for how much a seller can credit.
+As a buyer for the same scenario above, you can contract on the home with a seller credit of any dollar amount.
 The seller may or may not budge.
 It’s very common to negotiate credits with your offer, but if it’s a competing offer situation, you may not look like the strongest buyer.
 Your realtor will know the best way to approach the situation.

 2. Buyers may request credits for property inspection items.